Combat (horse)

 Combat (1944–1967) was an undefeated British Thoroughbred racehorse and sire.
-Despite winning all nine of his reces, his career was largely overshadowed by that of his more celebrated stablemate Tudor Minstrel.
+Despite winning all nine of his races, his career was largely overshadowed by that of his more celebrated stablemate Tudor Minstrel.
 He won all four of his races as a two-year-old in 1946 and all five in the following year including the Blue Riband Trial Stakes, Rous Memorial Stakes and Sussex Stakes.
 He was then retired to stud where he had limited success as a sire of winners.

 Background

 Combat was a brown horse with a white coronet on his left hind leg bred by his owner John Arthur Dewar who inherited his Thoroughbred racehorses from his uncle, the Scottish whisky distiller Thomas Dewar, 1st Baron Dewar.
 These horses included Lady Juror, who became a successful broodmare, producing Fair Trial and the July Stakes winner Riot, the grand-dam of Combat.
 In the same year that Combat was foaled, Dewar bred Tudor Minstrel from another daughter of Lady Juror.
 Combat was from the first crop of foals sired by Big Game the best British colt of his generation whose wins included the 2000 Guineas and the Champion Stakes.
 Combat's dam Commotion won the Oaks Stakes in 1941 and became a successful broodmare: she also produced the St James's Palace Stakes winner Faux Tirage and the leading Argentinian sire Aristophanes.
 Dewar sent the colt into training with Fred Darling at Beckhampton in Wiltshire.